kpingul/Flickr-App/README.md

 ##Purpose

-The idea is to build an application <b>to serve the users with a very simple shopping experience using AngularJS</b>.
-It was designed to allow users to customize their own personal shopping carts and even allowed to checkout their items and place an order.
-The application tries to show best practices when it comes to: <b>folders structure</b>, <b>using modules</b>, <b>organizing navigation</b>, and building <b>a simple interface</b>.

 The idea is an experiment I created for fun.
 Basically, it allows users to view photos from my Flickr Account.
 The small app tries to <b>demonstrate modularity and a separation of concerns between the data and the UI</b>.

 The sample demo can be found <a href="http://kirckpingul.com/Flickr-App"><b>here</b></a>